malcolmsailor/dumb_composer/notes.md

     - 3 in accompaniment in close position
 - only w/ melody in top voice? or bottom voice too?

+1-3-5 patterns:
+- same part constraints as alberti
+    - seems like 5-3-1 or similar might be better in case of bass melody?

 Solid chords:
 - 4 "real" parts